 How can I stay informed about important events, deadlines and other information for The Fairchild Challenge?

-Please see the calendar for important dates and information.
 Fairchild Challenge staff maintains regular e-mail contact with participating teachers through a monthly e-newsletter.
 For this reason, we ask all of our teachers to keep us informed of your current e-mail address(es).
-This is especially important if you are taking a lead role in organizing your school's Challenge activities.
+This is especially important if you are taking a lead role in organizing your school's Fairchild Challenge activities.
 The monthly e-newsletter provides reminders and updates for deadlines, grant applications, workshops and other Fairchild Challenge related information.
-This newsletter is also available on The Fairchild Challenge website.

 How do library drop-offs work?